 Spark Innolab was founded in 2025.
 Meet our team!

-With a lifelong interest in robotics and electronics, Mr. Bill brings his enthusiasm for Arduino, robots, electronics, programming and engineering design.
+With a lifelong interest in robotics and electronics, Mr. Cobb brings his enthusiasm for Arduino, robots, electronics, programming and engineering design.
 He is a graduate of the Eastern Florida State College Engineering Technology program with specialization in robotics and mechatronics, and is currently attending Florida Tech in Computer Engineering.
 He has experience in video editing, 3D graphics, soldering, and technical drawing.

 Mr. Ethan